-None Q: High A: High C: High Very Low Q: High A: High C: High
+None Q: High A: Low C: NR Very Low Q: Low A: NR C: NR High Q: High A: Low C: Low

-This biotope is characterized by the hard rock substratum to which the characterizing and associated species can firmly attach.
+This biotope is characterized by the hard rock substratum to which the characterizing and associated species can firmly attach to (Connor et al., 2004).
 Changes to a sedimentary habitat or an artificial substratum would significantly alter the character of the biotope through the loss of habitat.

 Tillin & Tyler-Walters (2014) used records from the MNCR database as a proxy indicator of the resistance to physical change by Balanus crenatus and Spirobranchus triqueter.
 These species were reported from a variety of substratum types including fine (muddy sand, sandy mud and fine sands) and coarse sediments, where some hard surfaces (such as pebbles or shells) are present for the attached species.
 Balanus crenatus and Spirobranchus triqueter are fouling organisms and occur on a wide variety of substrata (Harms & Anger, 1983; Andersson et al., 2009).
-As well as artificial and natural hard substrata Balanus crenatus and Spirobranchus triqueter also encrust a range of invertebrates; for example, Spirobranchus triqueter has been recorded on the hermit crab, Pagurus bernhardus (Fernandez-Leborans & Gabilondo, 2006) among other species.
+As well as artificial and natural hard substrata Balanus crenatus and Spirobranchus triqueter also encrust a range of invertebrates.
+For example, Spirobranchus triqueter has been recorded on the hermit crab, Pagurus bernhardus (Fernandez-Leborans & Gabilondo, 2006) among other species.
 Similarly, Balanus crenatus has been reported to encrust empty shells of the invasive non-indigenous species Ensis americanus (Donovan, 2011) and Carcinus maenas (Heath, 1976).

 Sensitivity assessment It should be noted that the basis of the sensitivity assessment for this pressure is the sensitivity of the biotope to changes in substratum type, rather than the sensitivity of the species.
 A permanent change in substratum type to artificial or sedimentary would lead to re-classification of the biotope.
-Biotope resistance to this pressure is therefore assessed as 'None'

-(loss of >75% of extent), as the change at the benchmark is permanent, resilience is assessed as 'Very low'.
+Biotope resistance to this pressure is therefore assessed as 'None' (loss of >75% of extent), as the change at the benchmark is permanent, resilience is assessed as 'Very low'.
 Sensitivity, based on combined resistance and resilience is therefore assessed as 'High'.